 23A.
-Conveners (and acting Conveners) of Assembly committees who have not been commissioned as a member of the Assembly shall have all the rights of members of the Assembly (except the right to vote) while presenting the report and while the Assembly is discussing the report (including deliverance) of their respective committee.
+Conveners of Assembly committees who have not been commissioned as a member of the Assembly shall have all the rights of members of the Assembly (except the right to vote) while presenting the report and while the Assembly is discussing the report (including deliverance) of their respective committee.